-Virus Infections: The infestation caused by virus is always enough reason for one type of error or the other and the case is not different with Zip files.
+- Virus Infections: The infestation caused by the virus is always enough reason for one type of error or the other and the case is not different from Zip files.
 A virus or malware infection which is externally introduced to a Zip file archive will cause a replication of the file’s contents, thereby corrupting it.
-It has been made clear so far that if any of your Zip file gets corrupted, then you may be faced with the challenge of your Zip file not opening.
+It has been made clear so far that if any of your Zip files gets corrupted, then you may be faced with the challenge of your Zip file, not opening.

 Part 2: Which zip file can be opened on Windows?

 There are many archive file formats out there such as Rar, TZ, GZ, Zip, 7Zip, BZip, and so on.
 It can be overwhelming trying to choose which format to use, especially if you are not sure the file can be opened on your Windows.
 Therefore, this part will show you the three major Zip files that can be opened on Windows as discussed below:

 - Zip: This archive format is ideal for large files to be transferred because you can compress more than one file into it, thereby reducing the time and resource wastage that comes with transferring large files.
 It also helps in keeping similar files in a single location.
 Zip is regarded as the most common compression format used on Windows for the sharing and emailing of files.
 Your Windows can internally handle Zip files without you having to seek the help of external software or extra tool.

 - ZipX: This type of Zip file is more advanced than the normal Zip file format.
 ZipX files contain several files that are compressed into the extended version of Zip format and in smaller sizes than the previous Zip formats.
 This is where the advanced function comes into play.
 ZipX was developed by CorelWinZip (WinZip 12.1) and it can be opened on Windows.